-1.2 Why do we develop a lake action plan?
+Why do we develop a lake action plan?

-In order to improve lake water quality, one of the tasks in the Rotorua Lakes Protection and Restoration Action Programme is to develop action plans for the Rotorua Te Arawa lakes.
+To improve lake water quality, one of the tasks in the Rotorua Te Arawa Lakes Programme is to develop action plans for the Rotorua Te Arawa lakes.

-The Regional Water and Land Plan further stipulates that an action plan is required if the water quality (defined by the three-year average of TLI) of a lake is higher than its target TLI by 0.2 or more for two years in a row.
+The Regional Water and Land Plan also stipulates that an action plan is required if the water quality (defined by the three-year average of TLI) of a lake is higher than its target TLI by 0.2 or more for two years in a row.

-Lake Ōkataina has a Trophic Level Index target of 2.6 that has been set in the Bay of Plenty Regional Water and Land Plan.
-The lake's current (2012) three year average TLI is 2.9 (Figure 2).
+Lake Ōkataina has a Trophic Level Index target of 2.6 that has been set in the Plan.
+The lake's current (2012) three year average TLI is 2.9.